ForumViriumHelsinki/fi-ware-open311/README.md

 ### open3112ngsi
 1. Copy open3112ngsi to a publicly accessible server.
 2. `cd open3112ngsi; virtualenv .; source bin/activate; pip install docopt lxml requests==1.1.0 three;`
-3. Configure Data source URLs.
-They are currently hardcoded in Open311Client.py and NGSIClient.py.
+3. Configure Data source URLs by editing config.py.
 4. Command that imports all data from a open311 server to your NGSI server is `python open3112ngsi.py all`.
 You must arrange that to run nigtly throught cron or something similar.
+Due to the way Open311 querying and paging work, there is no general reliable way to query all data.
+Current implementation has been adapted to Helsinki city installation.
+You probably need to change the code suit your configuration.

 ### CORS-enabled proxy